Dr Hila Dafny

 November 2020 – currently: Work Health and Safety representative for CNHS, Flinders University, SA

-August 2021-currently: involved in leading and redesigning of BN program and curriculum (Nursing), CNHS, Flinders University, SA.
+August 2021-currently: involved in leading and redesigning the BN program and curriculum (Nursing), CNHS, Flinders University, SA.

-2022 – currently: Member of the Respect Now Always (R.N.A.) action plan and working group at the CNHS, Flinders University.
+2022 – currently: Co-Chair Respect Now Always (R.N.A.) action plan and working group at the CNHS, Flinders University.

 Service to the university: